FD&C Yellow No. 5

 Tartrazine is a lemon-yellow dye that provides a yellow to orange shade in applications.
 Tartrazine is principally the trisodium salt of 4,5-dihydro-5-oxo-1-(4-sulfophenyl) 4- [4-sulfophenyl-azo] -1H-pyrazole -3-carboxylic acid.
 It is soluble in water and sparingly soluble in ethanol.
 The chemical name is 5-oxo-1-(p-sulfophenyl)-4- [(p-sulfophenyl)azo]-2-pyrazoline-3- carboxylic acid, trisodium salt.

-The Codex Alimentarius Commission has finalized authorization of Tartrazine in four food categories, as noted in the General Standard for Food Additives.
-Approximately 70 other applications of Tartrazine as a color additive in foods and beverages have been proposed and are pending authorization, following completion of the review and comments process.
-Most applications are at Step 7 of the Step Process with few at Step 4 of the Process.
-The MPL for most of these applications range from 200-500 ppm, with few exceptions of lower limits in selected types of foods.
+The Codex Alimentarius Commission has finalized authorization of tartrazine (INS No. 102) in 8 food categories, including flavored fluid milk drinks, confectionery, chewing gum, decoration, toppings (non-fruit) and sweet sauces, pre-cooked pastas and noodles and like products, smoked, dried, fermented, fully preserved, and/or salted fish and fish products, and soups and broths, as noted in the General Standard for Food Additives.
+Approximately 70 other applications of tartrazine as a color additive in foods and beverages have been proposed and are pending authorization, following completion of the review and comments process.